spawnmarvel/linux-and-azure/azure-extra-linux-vm-mirror/README.md

 ![in zabbix](https://github.com/spawnmarvel/linux-and-azure/blob/main/azure-extra-linux-vm-mirror/images/in_zabbix.png)

+### Enable / check UWF on docker03getmirrortest TODO

+Now lets enable UFW and only allow acces for ssh and dmzdocker03

+* ssh
+* 80 and 443 to the dmzdocker03 for apt

+Now run a new tags

+* Run script for mirro script on dmzdocker03
+* Run apt on docker03getmirrortes

 ### 📅 Automating Mirror Synchronization (Cron Job)
 Run the following steps on your Mirror Server (where your mirror files are located).